Screen Annotation for Wayland

 sudo apt install ./wayscriber-amd64.deb

-Optional GUI configurator: sudo apt install wayscriber-configurator.
+sudo apt install wayscriber-configurator

 Set up & use (KDE)